Movies About Appeals

 Stars Morgan Freeman, Nigel Hawthorne (as President Martin van Buren), Anthony Hopkins (as President John Quincy Adams), Djimon Hounsou, Matthew McConaughey, Anna Paquin (as Queen Isabella II of Spain), and Stellan Skarsgård.
 Directed by Steven Spielberg.
 Real-life U.S. Supreme Court Justice Harry Blackmun appears in an cameo as a U.S Supreme Court justice at oral argument.
 Hopkins was nominated for the Academy Award for Best Supporting Actor, and the film also was nominated for Best Cinematography, Best Costume Design, and Best Original Dramatic Score.

-The story of James Donovan, an American lawyer tasked with defending an accused Soviet spy, Rudolf Abel, and ultimately arranging Abel’s exchange for captured American U-2 pilot Francis Gary Powers.
+The story of attorney James Donovan’s defense of accused Soviet spy Rudolf Abel, in which Donovan ultimately arranged Abel’s exchange for captured American U-2 pilot Francis Gary Powers.
 Follows Donovan’s entire defense of Abel, beginning in a federal trial court and ultimately on appeal to the U.S. Supreme Court.
 In its 5-4 decision, Abel v.
-United States, 362 U.S. 217 (1960), the Supreme Court affirmed Abel’s espionage conviction, holding that the INS did not violate the Fourth Amendment by arresting Abel for an immigration violation and then turning him over to the FBI to face criminal charges.
+United States, 362 U.S. 217 (1960), the Supreme Court affirmed Abel’s espionage conviction, holding that American immigration authorities did not violate the Fourth Amendment by arresting Abel for an immigration violation and then turning him over to the FBI to face criminal charges.